CaspiusLabs/SPARK/README.md

 # S.P.A.R.K.
-Simple PHP Ajax Response Kit Version 0.1.7
+Simple PHP Ajax Response Kit Version 1.1.8

 This is minimal PHP 5/7 object oriented framework kit for handling ajax requests, normal html requests are also supported.
+Usable for creating API systems or buidling Single Page Applications.

 <br/>